buddies-kwa-kim/buddies-workspace/README.md

 ## Step 1 - Store the files you received in a github repo

-The first step is to create a new repository on your own github and put these files in it.
+1.The first step is to create a new repository on your own github and put these files in it.
-You will likely make a few changes to customise the configuration for your own preferences.
+2. You will likely make a few changes to customise the configuration for your own preferences.
+Edit `brew.sh` to update the list of packages to install

-Homeshick will need a github repo to store and manage your dotfiles.
+3. Create a seperate repos for dotfiles, Homeshick will need a it to store and manage your dotfiles.

-Do this now - add the files to a repo on your github so they're ready for your next new computer!
+4. Add the files to a repo on your github so they're ready for your next new computer!

 ## Preparation steps on a brand new Mac